This article has links to products and services we love, which we may make commission from.

 In this post you will learn:

-• How to plan keyword research
+- How to plan keyword research

-• How to find target keywords for free
+- How to find target keywords for free

-• Pro and cons of free keyword planner tools
+- Pro and cons of free keyword planner tools

-• How to use Keysearch paid keyword analysis tool
+- How to use Keysearch paid keyword analysis tool

 Did You Know?

-• Less than 1/4 of searchers bother to select page 2
+- Less than 1/4 of searchers bother to select page 2

 I never really understood what being on Google meant, though.

-I was ignorant to the fact that ranking on Google increases the number of people reading your posts (organic traffic) so you can monetise through ads and affiliate marketing.
+I was ignorant that ranking on Google increases the number of people reading your posts (organic traffic), which you can monetise through ads and affiliate marketing.
+It also makes your brand more attractive to businesses who want to pay you to promote their products.

 Ranking on Google is like a golden ticket.

 Fact: Two of my best-paying clients found me on page 1 of Google and ended up paying me more than my weekly part-time high school teacher wage to be featured on my site.
-I did not have to hunt them down, they contacted me.
+I did not have to hunt them down; they contacted me.

 Keyword Terminology

-So now we’ve established what ranking on page 1 of Google can mean for your brand and bank account, let’s take a look at the important terms you need to understand before diving into keyword research.
-Then we’ll unpack what keyword research is and how to do it using Keysearch.
+So now we’ve established what ranking on page 1 of Google can mean for your brand and bank account, let’s look at the essential terms you need to understand before diving into keyword research.

 Wordbank

-• Volume: Number of people searching for keywords.
+- Volume: Number of people searching for keywords.

-• Difficulty/competitiveness: How easy is it to rank for keywords?
+- Difficulty/competitiveness: How easy is it to rank for keywords?

-• Domain authority (DA): Loosely predicts how well sites might rank on Google.
+- Domain authority (DA): Loosely predicts how well sites might rank on Google.

-• Niche sites: Websites which produce a lot of content about a specific topic.
+- Niche sites: Websites which produce a lot of content about a specific topic.
 These sites are generally harder to outrank.

 What Are Keywords?